-This is me, Mo Lohaus CMT, in August 2016, working at a Farmers’ Market.
+The picture below is me, Mo Lohaus CMT, in August 2016, working at the Tuesday Berkeley Farmers’ Market at Alcatraz and Adeline.
 I was certified in Neo-Reichian Massage, Shiatsu, and Polarity Therapy in 1995 and 1996 at Heartwood Institute, and have practiced in the Bay Area ever since.

 My practice primarily serves the Bay Area’s conscious dance, yoga, Kohenet, and Burning Man communities; providing sensitive care to intelligent bodies.

 I started out rubbing dogs and cats and did that for my first decade.
 They taught me all the essentials of how to be caring and well-connected.
+When I was nine I did my first back rub.
 As a teenager I learned sports / lymphatic drainage massage from books and practiced for a solid ten years before entering massage school.
 I learned that the kind of connection possible with animals is possible with people, and that creating a supportive setting is important: an honest, reverent relationship in which communication is encouraged; a comfortable, warm, place in which to disarm and relax; and enough time for organic relaxation patterns to run and complete — generally two hours, minimum.

 By the time I was formally trained, I already knew what worked well, and was prepared to upgrade standard practices to those more effective; structuring therapy sessions and professional relationships to support the emotional content evoked by touch.